Terry-Wang-Lynx/BetterMPNN/BetterMPNN/main/README-1.md

-# Protein Sequence Optimization Tool Based on ProteinMPNN and AlphaFold 3
+# BetterMPNN

-## Project Overview
+## Overview

-This project develops an innovative protein sequence optimization framework that combines **ProteinMPNN** and **AlphaFold 3**.
-The tool employs Group Relative Policy Optimization (GRPO) reinforcement learning strategy, using AlphaFold 3's comprehensive structural metrics as reward signals to fine-tune the ProteinMPNN model, aiming to generate protein sequence variants with improved structural properties.
+BetterMPNN is an innovative protein sequence optimization framework that combines **ProteinMPNN** and **AlphaFold 3**.
+The tool employs **Group Relative Policy Optimization (GRPO) algorithm**, using AlphaFold 3's comprehensive structural metrics as reward signals to fine-tune the ProteinMPNN model, aiming to generate protein sequence variants with improved structural properties.

 ### Core Features